Internationalization

 We understand that your users can speak many different languages, so we've included an internalization support into the app.

-folder.
-Translation for each language are placed inside src/i18n/locale
+All the translations files live under the src/i18n folder.
+Translation for each language are placed inside src/i18n/locale folder with locale names.

 Adding a new language